RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Introduction

 Towards more stable training than online alignment, several ranking-based offline alternatives are proposed, primarily from the perspective of enlarging the likelihood margin between preferred and rejected response pairs in a contrastive approach.
-Direct Preference Optimization (DPO)~\cite{rafailov2024direct} implicitly maximizes the difference in sampling probabilities between good and bad answers. \citet{ethayarajh2024ktomodelalignmentprospect} introduces Kahneman-Tversky Optimization (KTO) to directly maximize the utility of generations instead of maximizing the log-likelihood of preferences.
-Although methods like GPRO~\cite{shao2024deepseekmathpushinglimitsmathematical} forego the critic model, instead estimating the baseline from group scores and significantly reducing training resources, its online sampling strategy still challenges the practical implementation and training speed.
+Direct Preference Optimization (DPO)~\citep{rafailov2024direct} implicitly maximizes the difference in sampling probabilities between good and bad answers.
+Ethayarajh et al.~\citep{ethayarajh2024kto} introduces Kahneman-Tversky Optimization (KTO) to directly maximize the utility of generations instead of maximizing the log-likelihood of preferences.
 While effective, these methods usually rely on the collection of preferred / rejected response pairs with high quality, which introduces a substitution data collection consumption.
-Instead, Advantage Leftover Launch (A-LoL)~\citep{bahetileftover} formulates the reinforcement learning process at the sequence level and derives an advantage-based offline objective that exclusively utilizes preferred responses to achieve human-aligned results.
+Instead, Advantage Leftover Launch (A-LoL)~\citep{bahetileftover} formulates the RL process at the sequence level and derives an advantage-based offline objective that exclusively utilizes preferred responses to achieve human-aligned results.
 However, it still relies on clipping the importance weights to ensure training stability, which prevents the optimization from reaching the true RLHF optima.
-Furthermore, approaches like DPO and ALoL could employ negative weights for potential dis-preferred responses, leading to an unstable training process due to the unbounded nature of loss landscape when negative weights are applied~\cite{pal2024smaug,yan20243d}.
+Furthermore, approaches like DPO and ALoL could employ negative weights for potential dis-preferred responses, leading to an unstable training process due to the unbounded nature of loss landscape when negative weights are applied~\citep{pal2024smaug,yan20243d}.